itom-project/itom/docs/userDoc/source/02_installation/install_windows_setup.rst

 Windows Setup Installation
 ==========================

-For your convenience you can download an installer package for Micrsoft Windows from `<https://bitbucket.org/itom/itom/downloads>`.
+For your convenience you can download an installer package for Microsoft Windows from `<https://bitbucket.org/itom/itom/downloads>`.
-There are different types of setups:
+There are several different types of setups available:

 * Windows, 32bit, |itom| only
 * Windows, 64bit, |itom| only